Find food that fits your pet’s needs

 Ear cleaning is an aspect of dog grooming that shouldn't be neglected.
+Every dog is different when it comes to how often this is needed.
+Dogs that are prone to ear infections may benefit from more frequent ear cleaning, while others rarely require it.
 If your dog regularly visits a professional groomer, it's likely that his ears are getting cleaned there, although it's a good idea to check with your groomer to verify.
-Without regular cleaning, wax and oils build up inside the ear, increasing risk of ear infection and hearing damage.
 With this in mind, it's a good idea for any pet owner to know how to clean dog ears.

 What Supplies Can I Use to Clean My Dog's Ears?